Meridith LaVelle

 • Human Rights Measurement Initiative.
 Civil and Political Rights Team member.

-Working Projects:
+Full Working Projects:

 • "Information Into Advocacy: How Different Human Rights Information Impacts Perceptions of Performance" with K. Chad Clay, Mennah Abdelwahab, and Matt Rains